deekshithbyloli/polling-system-api/README.md

 4)For using This project , You need the postMan and Mongodb Compass getting the documents saved in you database. just Download the MongoDb Compass and PostMan from the browser.

+# How to use postman

+* Open PostMan
+* Enter The Url into the postMan with the required Method and data to pass with the request
+* Then just Note The Change in your database.